 I feel so much more relaxed letting her out of the buggy as I just know that the vast majority of the time, she will listen and be careful.
 Similarly, in cafes or restaurants, I will happily let her sit on a ‘big seat’ or even get down and walk around a little.
 But I always strap H into a highchair and wouldn’t dream of letting him get down because I know he’ll just be gone.

 I feel bad for treating them so differently, but if it’s a question of safety there’s just no other way.
 I know they’re two individual children so sometimes it is appropriate to treat them differently anyway.
 But I just hate having to baby him so much more and not give him as much independence.
 But I guess until he’s ready for it, there’s not much else I can do.

 Breakthrough or fluke?

 So, that is why a simple two-minute, buggyless, reinless walk yesterday felt like a monumental breakthrough.
-H walked sensibly, he didn’t go too far ahead, he came back when I called him and when we were near the carpark, he waited and held my hand until we got back to the car.
+H walked sensibly, he didn’t go too far ahead and he came back when I called him!
+And when we were near the carpark, he waited and held my hand until we got back to the car.
 It was like being with a different child and made me realise how much easier and less stressful trips out would be if he was always like that.

-And to add to my joy, we had the loveliest afternoon today with friends at a local National Trust place, and again, Henry mostly listened, didn’t go off too far and actually played with the other children instead of just constantly running off.
+And to add to my joy, we had the loveliest afternoon today with friends at a local National Trust place.
+And again, H mostly listened, didn’t go off too far and actually played with the other children instead of just constantly running off.
 I can’t tell you how amazing it was to be able to let him explore with no reins on yet also to feel fairly relaxed about doing so.

 Do you have a toddler who is a runner?
 How do you cope with it?
 And when did/will they grow out of it?